tomblanchard/boilerplate/README.md

 #### `framework/base/`

-Default base stuff such as minimal styling of elements like `<code>`, `<tables>` etc. Also contains styles which set the `<h1-6>` font-sizes, using the variables set in `_config.scss`.
+Default base stuff such as minimal styling of elements like `<code>`, `<tables>` etc. Also contains styles which set the `<h1-6>` font-sizes, using the `$h[1-6]-size` variables set in `_config.scss`.
 There's no point in me listing each file in this directory as it's all simple, self-explanatory stuff.

 #### `framework/generic/`

-Where stuff such as resets and normalize.css lives.
+Element reset, normalize.css, box sizing etc.

 #### `framework/generic/_box-sizing.scss`